Persimmon: United States

 California produces 10000 ST of Fuyu a year.
 Most persimmons produced in California are seedless.
 California and Florida account for most commercial production.
 The first commercial orchards in Florida were planted in the 1870s and production peaked in the 1990s before declining.
 Most persimmon orchards in the US are small scale (70% less than 1 acre and 90% less than 5 acre).

+Brazil

+The state of São Paulo is the largest caqui producer in Brazil, leading the country to produce about 177,610 tons (196,000 short tons) in an 8,110 ha (20,000 acres).
+The national production averaged 21,900 kg per ha (19,500 lb per acre) in 2024.
+The Fuyu, Giambo and Tsurunoko are the most common cultivates varieties in the country.

 Toxicity

 Unripe persimmons contain the soluble tannin shibuol, which, upon contact with a weak acid, polymerizes in the stomach and forms a gluey coagulum, a "foodball" or phytobezoar, that can affix with other stomach matter.
-These phytobezoars are often very hard and almost woody in consistency.
+These phytobezoars are often hard and almost woody in consistency.
 More than 85% of phytobezoars are caused by ingestion of unripened persimmons.
 Persimmon bezoars (diospyrobezoars) often occur in epidemics in regions where the fruit is grown.

+Nutrition

+A raw Japanese persimmon is 80% water and 19% carbohydrates, with negligible content of protein and fat (table).
+In a reference amount of 100 g, a raw persimmon supplies 70 calories and is a moderate source (15% of the Daily Value) of manganese, with no other micronutrients in significant content (table).

+Persimmons have higher levels of dietary fiber and some dietary minerals than apples.